 A tank probe is supplied with each hot water supply boiler (GW).
-To connect the tank probe to the boiler, remove the cover from the 24 VAC junction box at the rear of the unit.
+To connect the tank probe to the boiler, remove the cover from the 24VAC junction box at the rear of the unit.
 Connect the probe wires across terminals 1 & 2.
 (The wires leading to the terminals will be yellow.)
 Check the field connection diagram located on this cover of the junction box to assure proper wiring.

 Once the tank probe has been connected to the boiler, it must be designated as the controlling probe for the system.
 This is accomplished by changing two Dip Switch settings on the Central Control Board.
 First, Dip Switch "D" must be set to the "ON" position to designate the tank probe as the controlling probe.
 Second, Dip Switch "G" must be set to the "OFF" position to limit the maximum tank probe temperature for GW applications.
-It is also advisable to make sure Dip Switch "F" is set to the "OFF" position which sets the Outlet temperature Set-Point to 210°F (99°C).
-See figure 14.
+It is also advisable to make sure Dip Switch "F" is set to the "OFF" position which sets the outlet temperature Set-Point to 210°F (99°C); see Figure 14.
 Failure to do this will void the warranty.
-If the tank probe is not designated as the controlling probe, the staging of the unit will be controlled by the Inlet Probe and will not use the desired tank temperature as its base.
-Once the tank Probe is designated as the controlling probe, the Inlet Water Temperature on the display will default to the tank temperature.
+If the tank probe is not designated as the controlling probe, the staging of the unit will be controlled by the inlet probe and will not use the desired tank temperature as its base.
+Once the tank probe is designated as the controlling probe, the inlet water temperature on the display will default to the tank temperature.

-Refer to "Connection Diagram" (figure 20) and figure 12 in order to connect the tank probe to the boiler.
+Refer to "Connection Diagram" Figure 20 in order to connect the tank probe to the boiler.
+Also refer to Figure 11.

-See section titled "PROCEDURES FOR SETTING TANK PROBE TEMPERATURE", following the Lighting Instructions for instructions on how to set the temperature.
+See section titled "Procedures for Setting Tank Probe Temperature", on page 30 for instructions on how to set the temperature.